 - The anatomy of a modern supply chain attack

-- How to prevent supply chain attacks in CI/CD environments
+- How to defend against supply chain attacks

 - Conclusion